sto3014/LRPureRAW/README.md

   A photo which was already exported by DxO PureRAW will be ignored.
 This filter compares the (EXIF) property `Software`.
 If the value is `DxO PureRAW` it will be rejected.
   This filter is always set to true, and you can't change it.
 It is displayed just for clearness.
+* Exclude missing photos
+  Photos which are not available are excluded.
+For some kind of export Smart Previews are enough, but we need the RAW file of course.
+This filter is always active, and you can't change it.
+It is displayed just for clearness.
 * Exclude virtual copies
   Maybe you do not want that a virtual copy is exported, because you prefer another workflow:
     * process the original photo